kiwiidb/personal-site/content/posts/max_planck.md

 Whataboutisms can however be used to illustrate the invalidity of another argument.
 That "other argument" in this case is a [Nirvana Fallacy](https://en.wikipedia.org/wiki/Nirvana_fallacy).
 This fallacy consists of attacking an idea on the grounds that it is not perfect.
-An alternative is presented that would be better, but upon closer examination, it appears that this alternative is a purely theoretical construction and can never exist in the real world.
+An alternative is presented that would be better, but upon closer examination, this alternative turns out to be a purely theoretical construction and can never exist in the real world.
 In this case, the user is trying to argue that bitcoin wouldn't be necessary at all in a world where:

 - Central banks stop creating grotesque inequality to maintain the political status quo
 - Central banks will stop illegally sponsoring the fossil fuel industry